hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

 ```

 ### Development Environment Notes
 - **Port Conflicts**: macOS AirPlay Receiver uses port 5000 by default.
-Use port 5001 or disable AirPlay in System Preferences
+Use port 5001 for local dev or disable AirPlay in System Preferences
 - **Dependencies**: Minimal - just Flask and flask-cors (see requirements.txt)
 - **Python Version**: Tested with Python 3.8+
 - **Browser Testing**: Chrome/Firefox recommended for development